langholz/DevDataProd_CourseProject/slides/pitch.md

 -  Leverage existing data for concrete mixture quantities of ingredients and performed compressive tests to:
   -  Build a machine learning model (using a neural network) to predict the compressive strength based on the quantity (kg / $m^3$) of the ingredients and age (days).
   -  Allow undestanding on how each ingredient affects the compressive strength while keeping other quantities fixed.
 Engineers can try out the interactions of increasing or reducing ingredient quantities.
-  -  This allows experimenting with no ingredients while **reducing cost, time and lives**.
+  -  This allows experimenting with no ingredients while **reducing cost, time and lives lost**.

 Conclusion
 ========================================================